 To be considered for the ECCM program, applicants must meet one or more of the following eligibility requirements.
 Only U.S. citizens and permanent residents may apply.

-- National Merit Finalists who list The University of Tulsa as School of Choice
+- National Merit Semifinalists who list The University of Tulsa as School of Choice with National Merit Scholarship Corporation

-- National Hispanic Scholars who rank in the top 10 percent of their graduating class
+- National Hispanic Scholars who rank in the top 10% of their graduating class

-- Submit a letter of recommendation from a community member or educator who is familiar with the student’s commitment to service and learning by January 15, 2019.
-Letters of of recommendation should be emailed to email@example.com the subject line ECCM Letter of Recommendation.
+- Submit a letter of recommendation from a community member or educator who is familiar with the student’s commitment to service and learning by January 15.
+Letters of recommendation should be emailed to firstname.lastname@example.org the subject line ECCM Letter of Recommendation and include the student’s name.

 Science and Math